• Skip to Content

 News and announcements from Hartwick College

-Jefferson Cruz '26 of Merrick, N.Y., was presented with two awards during the College's Honors Convocation held on April 30.
-Cruz was named a Faculty Scholar in Philosophy.
-All scholars have excellent academic records and have demonstrated an outstanding mastery of their respective disciplines.
-Rising seniors are nominated by faculty in their major departments based on academic achievement, leadership and character.
-Additionally, Cruz was recognized as an Andrew B. Saxton Undergraduate Fellow in Philosophy.
+Aidan Dugan '27 of Oneonta, New York, was recognized as an Andrew B. Saxton Undergraduate Fellow in Creative Writing during the College's Honors Convocation held on April 29.
 Fellows are selected by faculty in each department to honor outstanding achievement in their respective fields.
 They serve as student assistants within their major department and receive a tuition credit.

 Hartwick College’s logo